-The following best practices are recommended for preparing to encrypt your disk with Symantec Drive Encryption.
+The following best practices are recommended for preparing to encrypt your disk with Symantec Encryption Products.
 Please follow the recommendations below to protect your data during and after encryption.
 Before you encrypt your disk, there are a few tasks you must perform to ensure successful initial encryption of the disk.

 Security Best Practices